 Action Item: Keep a loose food journal or the reflections section of Whole30 Day by Day, writing down the foods you ate and beverages you drink.
 See if there is a pattern, like “Every time I eat a big salad for lunch, I’m bloated the rest of the day.”
 Use this information to adjust your Whole30 meals in a way that makes you feel your best.

-If you come from a S.A.D.—even the “healthy” kind, with whole grains and low-fat dairy—we’d be stunned if the Whole30 didn’t make a huge impact on how you look, how you feel, and your quality of life.
+If you came to the Whole30 eating a diet rich in highly processed foods, we’d be stunned if the Whole30 didn’t make a huge impact on how you look, how you feel, and your quality of life.
 Stunned.
 But if you came to us from a Paleo or Primal-style diet, have done multiple rounds of Whole30 with no additional improvements, or saw no changes whatsoever after your “I really, truly committed” first Whole30, you know what that tells us?
 Diet isn’t your only (or biggest) problem.

 If you’re experiencing a huge amount of life-stress (new baby, death in the family, other emotional stress), working the night shift, recovering from an injury or illness, or over-training given your capacity to recover (CrossFit six days a week), you may not see the benefits of your Whole30… unless the only benefit you’re looking for is “keeping you from TOTALLY falling apart” or “keeping things from getting even worse.”
 Because sometimes, the best thing a Whole30 can do for you is let you feel in control of one area of your life, when it feels like everything else is falling apart.
 (Which is a huge benefit… but does require a shift in perspective.)